scandio/settings-framework/README.md

 # Settings Framework

-Framework that helps to store and migrate application settings, configs, options, properties, preferences, ...
+Framework that helps to store and migrate application values, configs, options, properties, preferences, ...

-## Settings
+## Values

-A key-value-map (Map<String, String>) is used for the settings.
-A `Settings` object can be initialized with a map of the default values and a map of the currently stored values.
+A key-value-map (Map<String, String>) is used for the values.
+A `Values` object can be initialized with a map of the default values and a map of the currently stored values.

 ### Values to store